 Philadelphia Grease Interceptor Cleaning

 Grease Interceptor Cleaning Services in Philadelphia

-One of the first things we need to clear is that grease interceptors and grease traps are different.
-True, both systems are in place to carry out the same function, namely, to trap grease before it reaches the City sewer system.
-However, there are three main differences between the two:
+One of the first things you need to understand is that grease interceptors and grease traps are different.
+True, both systems are in place to carry out the same function, namely, to trap grease before it reaches the city sewer system.
+However, there are three main differences between the two.

 The first difference has to do with the capacity of each of these systems.
 Grease traps have smaller capabilities compared to grease interceptors and can only hold about 200 gallons.
 Grease interceptors, on the other hand, can be massive and hold up to 4000 gallons of grease.

 Another significant difference has to do with the installation of the two systems.
 Grease traps are easy to install, and the job can be completed within a single day.
 Grease interceptor requires underground excavation of interconnecting chambers and can take days or weeks to finish.

 Because of the difference in the installation process, the cost of installation varies greatly.
 The easily installed grease traps are affordable to install, while grease interceptors can cost thousands of dollars to initially set up.
 The upfront cost of grease interceptors has its upside when it comes to maintenance however, which is less frequent than grease traps.

 When it comes to deciding which of the two systems you install in your business, the guidelines in the Local City Code need to be considered.
 Ultimately, city officials will help you decide where your business fits in and which of the two you should install.